karthik8t/reactPlayGround/staticpage/README.md

+# useful shortcuts
+1. tsrafce : to create a react arrow function component with default export

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.